faassen/secretweblog_zola/content/posts/announcing-bowerstatic.md

 slug = "announcing-bowerstatic"

 [taxonomies]
-tags = ["python", "planetpython", "bowerstatic", "morepath"]
+tags = ["python", "planetpython", "static", "morepath"]
 +++

 I've been working on something new these last few weeks that I'd like to